CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 #.
 Open a pull request to notify the |library| team that your code is ready to review.
 (Command line or browser?)

-PEP8 is used as the reference for code style through out the project.
-However, the following items needed to be highlighted:

-Strictly follow naming conventions in PEP8.
-Abide by the 80 characters limit per line.
-Few exceptions can be allowed.
-Leave 2 blank lines between classes, 2 lines between functions, and 1 line between methods.
-Write the imports in the following order: Python native libraries, third parties, Genie libraries.